Vasanth2801/Intern-Week3-/README.md

 * Intro Animations for the Boss when the game Starts
 * Boss attacking the player with normla and rage modes

+Task : UI workflows

+What I have Leanred :
+* How to create Start menu,settings menu and pause menu with animations
+* How to create a wave animations for the enemy waves
+* How to add UI transtions and adjusting the screen size according ti the scene

+Implementation(Step by step):
+* First created a Ui and added the acoording buttons to that and add the logic to the functions
+* We will create some UI animations for smoth trantions
+* Also we will add some animations for waves enemy and saving the highscore data

+Features Implemented:
+* Ui for the Game
+* Animations for the UI transtions
+* Scoring the Data and Scores